 Art and music therapy workshops

 SSI runs art and music therapy workshops for refugees and people seeking asylum, to provide relaxed, safe and fun spaces for them to express themselves, enhance their mental wellbeing, explore their creativity and connect with others.
-Music and art therapy sessions have been held in studios in the Blue Mountains, Granville Youth and Recreation Centre, at SSI’s Community Kitchen and Playtime.
+Music and art therapy sessions have been held in studios in the Blue Mountains, Granville Youth and Recreation Centre, and at SSI’s Community Kitchen and Playtime.